Architecture

 Session lifecycle

-- OpenRTC resolves the target agent from job metadata, room metadata, room-name prefix matching, or the first registered agent.
+When a room is assigned to the worker:- OpenRTC resolves the target agent from job metadata, room metadata, room-name prefix matching, or the first registered agent.

 - It creates an